 The colloquium focuses on metrology infrastructure for effective development and deployment of smart grids as well as the accompanying applications and relevant topics.
 Authors are invited to submit original papers that will foster interactions between researchers and practitioners from industry and academia in wide scientific areas of smart grid metrology.

-Presented papers will be published in the 2018 First International Colloquium on Smart Grid Metrology (SmaGriMet) as Conference Proceedings in IEEE Xplore Digital Library (ISBN 978-953-184-235-8).
+Presented papers will be published in the 2019 Second International Colloquium on Smart Grid Metrology (SmaGriMet) as Conference Proceedings both on USB and in IEEE Xplore Digital Library.

 Furthermore, authors of high quality papers will be invited to submit an extended version of their work for potential publication in a special issue/section of an international journal.